ReDI-School/js-berlin-2021-spring/lesson08.md

 ### Functions: execution

-Code is normally executed by JavaScript.
+Code is executed by JavaScript line by line.

 When some code is inside a function, we have to explicity "call" that function in order to execute the code inside.